 Jobs for America's Graduates

 The Jobs for America's Graduates (JAG) program is currently offered to sophomore through senior students at Anderson High School, Eastern Hancock High School, Greenfield Central, Martinsville, Mt.
 Vernon, Pendleton Heights, Sheridan, and Shelbyville High School who meet WIA program eligibility.

 Students involved in the JAG program attend a daily, 1 credit class, where they are instructed by a Specialist who educates them on career and life skills such as effective communication, resume writing techniques, and interview preparation.

 Twenty-first Century Scholar

 The Twenty-first Century Scholars Program began in 1990 as Indiana's way of raising the educational aspirations of low and moderate-income families.
-The program aims to ensure that all Indiana families can afford a college education for thier children.
+The program aims to ensure that all Indiana families can afford a college education for their children.

 Education & Training